pe-rebours/sky_detector/README.md

 ##  Inference

-The code `inference.py` allow to apply the model on different kind of output.
+The code `inference.py` allow to apply the model on different kinds of output.
 You can get the segmentation of an image in `.png`,`.jpg` or a video in `.mp4`.
-You can also run the code in real-time with your own camera or other video source. if inference is not executed fo real-time display, the generated output is saved in `output/inference`
+You can also run the code in real-time with your own camera or other video source.
+If inference is not executed for real-time display, the generated output is saved in `output/inference`.
 To run inference on a sample video, you can execute the follow command line in the project repository:

 ```bash